usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-2/Sprint-4/Self-Paced Materials/1_Conducting Effective Market Research.md

 ## Build your personalized acquisition toolkit

 As you move through this course, you’ll be exposed to a wide range of market research tools, strategies, and resources.
 But not everything will resonate with everyone.
-That’s why you’ll create your own Acquisition Toolkit—a living, personal resource that helps you capture what works for *you*, what you want to explore more, and what might help you in real-world procurement work.
+That’s why you’ll create your own Acquisition Toolkit, a living, personal resource that helps you capture what works for *you*, what you want to explore more, and what might help you in real-world procurement work.

 This toolkit is yours to build and shape.
 Use it to document: